mangpo/floem/compiler/README_new.md

 ### Import

-To use Floem, simply import
+To use Floem, simply import `floem` in your python program.

 ```python
 from floem import *
 ```

-# Essentials
+# B. Language

 ## 1. State